Prague Tram Guide 2026: New Ticket Prices, Routes & Local Tips

 Trams have a right of way on the pedestrian crossing

-Whether it’s right or wrong, the fact is that in Prague, trams have the right of way at a pedestrian crossing and anywhere on the road.
+Whether you think it’s right or wrong, the fact is that in Prague, trams have the right of way at a pedestrian crossing and anywhere on the road.

 Do not cross in front of the tram or try to run across the street in front of the tram as you never know how fast the tram is travelling and the tram won’t slow down for you.
 The trams are very heavy and stopping is not easy for them.